 - Continue for 2 months or until the wart is removed.

 6. Ingrown Toenails

 If the skin grows over your toenail’s edge – or when the nail grows into the skin – you have an ingrown toenail.
-If the below method doesn’t work, see a doctor before
+If the below method doesn’t work, see a doctor before it gets infected.

 - Clean the foot with soap and water.